-Adriene has completed a Certificate II in Surface Extraction Operations.
+In 2020, Adriene completed a Certificate II in Surface Extraction Operations.

 Her lecturer describes her as having a can-do attitude and eagerness to learn.
 She has approached her traineeship with a willingness to grow and develop, always asking questions and seeking guidance when needed.

-The selection panel were impressed with her enthusiasm and ability to perform highly in her assessments whilst also continuing her work commitments on-site.
+The selection panel were impressed with her enthusiasm and ability to perform highly in her assessments whilst also continuing her on-site work commitments.

-They commended her ability to change her career pathway from a qualified Hairdresser to now working as an Operator in the mining industry with BHP.
+The panel commended her ability to change her career path from a qualified Hairdresser to now working as an Operator in the mining industry with BHP.
 She is a team player who has gained confidence and found joy in the change of lifestyle.
-Throughout her training she has helped train and mentor other students and has willingly faced any challenges head-on.
+Throughout her training she has helped mentor other students and has willingly faced any challenges head-on.

-She is a driven and dedicated individual who will achieve anything she sets her mind to, with no doubt she will a great leader in the future.
+She is a driven and dedicated individual who will achieve anything she sets her mind to, and will make a great leader in the future.

 Ashlee has been a dedicated student set to achieve her goals.
 She is a natural leader who has achieved so much and constantly encourages others to do the same.

-Her lecturers have said she is a joy to have in the classroom and has been a great inspiration to her classmates, particularly during uncertain times due to COVID-19, where she had to study from home for a period of time, whilst also looking after her family.
+Her lecturers say she is a joy to have in the classroom and has been a great inspiration to her classmates, particularly during uncertain times due to COVID-19, where she had to study from home for a period of time, whilst also looking after her family.

-She has been a past Rio Tinto Scholarship recipient and is currently furthering her education by completing a Certificate IV in Business.
+She has been a past Rio Tinto Scholarship recipient and is currently progressing her education by completing a Certificate IV in Business.

 She aspires to start her own business one day, running cultural tours in the Northhampton area.
 We have no doubt she will achieve anything she sets her mind to.

-Her lecturers said she excelled in all theory and practical assessments.
+Her lecturers commend her for excelling in all theory and practical assessments.
 She has a positive attitude and believes you are never too old to learn and follow your dreams.